 Every student is required to attend all the lectures, tutorials and practicals, except for a good reason for which due leave should be obtained.
-Applications for leave on medical grounds, countersigned by the parent (or by the concerned Tutor/Warden and Dean for resident students) and duly certificate, must be working days of thereafter such accepted.
-Resident medical certificates doctor and the countersigned by supported by a medical submitted within seven returning to College; applications shall not be Scholars should submit only from the College certificate should be the Block Tutor/Warden/Dean.

-consider condoning the
+Applications for leave on medical grounds, countersigned by the parent (or by the concerned Tutor/Warden and Dean for resident students) and duly supported by a medical certificate, must be submitted within seven working days of returning to College; thereafter such applications shall not be accepted.
+Resident Scholars should submit medical certificates only from the College doctor and the certificate should be countersigned by the Block Tutor/Warden/Dean.
+The Principal may consider condoning the attendance requirement in exceptional cases of serious illness or accident.